Advice for Brides

 Most brides were never even spoken to in a rough voice by their groom, so don't expect him to 'change'.

-A Bride doesn't know that the man who makes her cry then consoles her gets pleasure out of hurting her, and that over time he will need more hurt to get pleasure.
+A Bride doesn't know that the man who makes her cry then consoles her gets pleasure out of hurting her.

 It will spoil the Big Day.